-local user add username Add a local FTP user with name username.
+- local user add username Add a local FTP user with name username.
 This user gets authenticated when security is set to local.
 This command prompts for a password to be set for this user.
 The default home directory for a user is the same as the username.
 Users created using this command can only access the files in their home directory and cannot see files of other users.
-Username can contain up to 32 characters.

-local user passwd username Change password for the local FTP user with name username.

-local user delete username Delete the username FTP user.
+Username can contain up to 32 characters. - local user passwd username Change password for the local FTP user with name username. - local user delete username Delete the username FTP user.
 This does not delete the username's home directory.
-Home directory for username still continues to exist after deletion of the user.

-local user show Show the list of users and information associated with the users.

-local user set bandwidth username bandwidth.
-Set the bandwidth for username to bandwidth.
+Home directory for username still continues to exist after deletion of the user. - local user show Show the list of users and information associated with the users. - local user set bandwidth username bandwidth Set the bandwidth for username to bandwidth.
 By default, there is no limit on upload/download bandwidth limit for users. bandwidth is specified in Bytes/sec.
 Changes to this value are applicable for any new connections.
-If bandwidth is 0, then download_bandwidth is reset to unlimited bandwidth.

-local user set homedir username homedir.
-Set the home directory for username to homedir.
+If bandwidth is 0, then download_bandwidth is reset to unlimited bandwidth. - local user set max_connections username number Set the maximum number of simultaneous connections username can have to each node in the cluster to number.
+By default, there is no limit on the number of connections a user can have to the FTP server.
+Changes to this value are applicable for any new connections.
+If number is 0, then max_connections is reset to unlimited connections. - local user set homedir username homedir Set the home directory for username to homedir.
 This does not migrate any existing data from the username's current home directory to homedir. homedir is relative to homedir_path that is set using set homedir_path.
 Changes to this value are applicable for any new connections.